An-Nautiyal/Machine-Learning/README.md

 # Hello World!
-# In this Repo I have sdhown my Journey to Becoming a ML Professional.
+# In this Repo I have shown my Journey to Becoming a ML Professional.
 # Please support me on my journey.